 The BOJ is conducting the operation to address the sharp rise in longer-term interest rates.

+What is Killing Europe The bigger the real-life problems, the greater the tendency for people to retreat into a reassuring fantasy-land of abstract theory and technical manipulation.
+Many people have little or no understanding of what is presently taking place in Europe.
+This is because it is reported nowhere, discussed in public by no one and carefully hidden in the data supplied by the European Central Bank.
+What I will discuss today is the prime mover, in my opinion, of the destabilization of the European economies and yet, like the debt to GDP ratios on the Continent; just because it isn’t counted does not mean that it does not exist.
+I will endeavor to explain it as simply as possible.
 A bank in some European country such as Spain lends money but the collateral, Real Estate or commercial loans, are going bad.
 The bank then securitizes a large pool of this collateral and pledges it at the ECB to receive cash.
 In many cases to take the pool the country has to guarantee the debt.
 So Spain, in my example, guarantees the loan package which is then pledged at the ECB and is a contingent liability and which is not reported in the debt to GDP ratio of the country but nowhere else that you will find either.
 “Hidden” would be the appropriate word.
 Read More

 Wondering why the Italian bond market has been stable and “improving” in recent months, with yields relentlessly dropping as a mysterious bidder keeps waving it all in despite the complete political void in the government and what may be months of uncertainty for the country, and despite both PIMCO and BlackRock recently announcing they are taking a pass on the blue light special offered by BTPs?
 Simple.
 As the Bank of Italy reported earlier today, total holdings of Italian bonds by Italian banks hit an all time record of €351.6 billion in February.